cosmos72/schemesh/doc/repl/repl.md

 Syntax: `(repl-before-parse proc)`
 <br/>Added in 1.0.1

-`proc` must be a function accepting a single argument.
+`proc` must be a function accepting a single argument.<br/>
-It will be called before every `(repl-parse)` and receives one argument: the user-typed string to be parsed and evaluated.
+It will be called before every `(repl-parse)` and receives one argument: the user-typed string to be parsed and evaluated.<br/>
 It must **not** modify the received string, and should not throw exceptions.

 Default value: `nop`